AmirrezaFarnamTaheri/MassConfigMerger/README.md

 **Protocol Filtering**

 > Use `--include-protocols` or `--exclude-protocols` to keep only certain technologies (e.g. just Reality) or remove unwanted ones (like Shadowsocks).
+By default the scripts remove any config detected as `Other`.
 Combine with `--tls-fragment` or `--top-n` for even finer control.

 **Resume from File**